-The U.S. Embassy in Amman is pleased to announce a call for proposals for the 2017 Ambassador’s Fund for Cultural Preservation (AFCP).
+The U.S. Embassy in Amman is pleased to announce a call for proposals for the 2018 Ambassadors Fund for Cultural Preservation (AFCP).
 The Fund was established by the U.S. Department of State’s Bureau of Educational and Cultural Affairs in 2001, to help countries preserve their cultural heritage and to demonstrate U.S. respect for different cultures around the world.
 Floor on Amount of Individual Awards: US $10,000 per project.
 Ceiling on Amount of Individual Awards: $200,000 per project.
-In FY 2016, awards ranged from US $21,400 to US $140,000.
+In FY 2017, awards ranged from US $24,000 to US $174,000.

 HOW TO APPLY:

-The deadline for submitting applications (in English) to the U.S. Embassy in Amman is close of business (5 p.m.) on Thursday, December 29, 2016.
-All interested applicants must submit proposals via email to Cultural Affairs Officer Tobias Bradford at BradfordTA@state.gov and Cultural Affairs Assistant Hanan Ghannoum at Ghannoumh@state.gov .
-Recipients will be notified in September 2017.
+The deadline for submitting applications and supporting documents (in English) to the U.S. Embassy in Amman is close of business (5 p.m.) on Thursday, December 28, 2017.
+All interested applicants must submit proposals via email to AmmanAFCPgrants@state.gov.
+Recipients will be notified in September 2018.

 This document details program guidelines, eligibility requirements and application procedures.
 All proposals should be submitted using the application form and the Budget worksheet and include all supporting documents.
 Please adhere to all written deadlines and procedures.